oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_container_instances_container_instance_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The image pull secrets for accessing private registry to pull images for containers</div>
+                                            <div>The image pulls secrets so you can access private registry to pull container images.</div>
                                             <div>Returned for get operation</div>
                                         <br/>
                                                         </td>